tulasiram58827/deepform/README.md

 #### Converting Raw PDFs to .parquet files

 If you have a set of PDF files located in `data/PDFs` and would like to tokenize those PDFs then you can run a line in the make file which is typically commented out.
 Uncomment ` make data/tokenized: data/pdfs` and the associated lines below and comment out the other make command called data/tokenized.
 This command will create the folder data/tokenized containing the .parquet files of tokens and geometry corresponding to each of the PDFs in `data/PDFs`.

-### Combining and Peparing the Data

-- A vocabulary of the tokens and their frequencies is created by running (if using docker) `make data/token_frequency.csv` or simply (if using poetry) `python -m deepform.data.create_vocabulary`.
-- The three manifests should be present in the data folder.
-If they are not, they can be downloaded from the three data sources as detailed above.
-- The three individual manifests are combined into one by running (if using docker) `make data/3_year_manifest.csv` or (if using poetry) `python -m deepform.data.combine_manifests`.
-This combined manifest includes a column 'year' so that training data drawn from the three years can be balanced for various purposes.
-- The tokenized data (the .parquet files) are prepared for model training by running (if using docker) `make data/doc_index.parquet` or simply (if using poetry) `python -m deepform.data.add_features data/3_year_manifest.csv`.
-This script adds a column to the token file for each of the five target types.
-This column is used to store the match percentage (for each token) between that token and the target in question.
-Some targets are more than one token in length so in these cases, this new column contains the likelihood that each token is a member of the target token string.
-This script also computes other relevant features such as whether the token is a date or a dollar amount which are fed into the model as additional features.
-- Having created the three-year manifest, having downloaded the token files and having run `make data/doc_index.parquet`, the model is ready to train.

-N.B.
-As it is written currently, the model only trains on the one thousand documents of 2020 data.

 ## Training
 ### How the model works